Hiker killed in rare suspected mountain lion attack in Colorado

 Follow topic:

-Jan 2 - A woman was killed in a suspected mountain lion attack while hiking alone in Colorado's Rocky Mountains on Thursday in what could be the state's first fatal attack by one the big cats in over 25 years, authorities said.
+DENVER - A woman was killed in a suspected mountain lion attack while hiking alone in Colorado’s Rocky Mountains on Jan 1 in what could be the state’s first fatal attack by one the big cats in over 25 years, authorities said.

-The woman was found unresponsive by other hikers on the Crosier Mountain trail northeast of Estes Park around noon on Thursday in the secluded forest area some 50 miles (80 km) northwest of Denver.
+The woman was found unresponsive by other hikers on the Crosier Mountain trail north-east of Estes Park around noon on Jan 1 in the secluded forest area some 80km north-west of Denver.

+The hikers saw a mountain lion near the woman’s body and scared it away by throwing rocks.

 Nearby trails were closed while CPW officers responded to the scene and shot dead two lions in the area.
 It is not known whether one or multiple animals were involved in the suspected attack, the agency said in a statement.